sborrego/BEWiSE_Intro_to_R/README.md

 ## Install R and RStudio or get access on RStudio Cloud

-To participate in this workshop you will need to have access to the programming language R and RStudio - please see the options below.
+To participate in this workshop you will need to have access to the programming language R and RStudio - see the options below.
+Please be prepared and have R and RStudio setup using either method before the workshop.
+If you are experience any trouble with installation, please contact me prior to the workshop **staceyborrego@gmail.com**.

 ### Option 1 - recommended